The Dark Energy Survey Supernova Program: A Reanalysis Of Cosmology Results And Evidence For Evolving Dark Energy With An Updated Type Ia Supernova Calibration: Cosmology Fitting

 While our priors are broadly consistent with \cite{DESIDR2}, there are a few differences.
 Firstly, we have lowered the upper limit on $\Omega_{\rm m}$ from 0.9 to 0.5 because $ \Omega_{\rm m} >0.5$ is inconsistent with a wide range of other galaxy surveys.
 Secondly, the upper limit on $w_0$ is set to avoid confusing dark energy with other components of the energy density such as curvature or matter.
 Thirdly, the prior on $\Omega_{\rm k}$ is tighter than typically adopted.
 This more restrictive prior reduces compute time to acceptable levels, and is consistent with the evidence to date in favour of a Universe that is close to spatially flat.
+Our posteriors are wholly contained within priors, except for some SN-only cases.
+In this instance, we quote parameter constraints on broadened priors, while retaining the above priors for the evidence calculations.